Rashmi1404/Python_Basics/README.md

 >>> a /= 2          # a = a / 2
 >>>
 ```
-This is not limited to integers.
+This is not only limited to integers
 ```
 >>> a = 'hello'
 >>> a *= 3